 Christopher (Chris) I. Donahue has been a practicing attorney in the firm's Trademark and Copyright practice groups for over fourteen years.
 He focuses his practice on assisting the firm's diverse clientele with the clearance, registration and licensing of trademarks.
-He also assists with litigation in federal court and before the Trademark Trial and Appeal Board (TTAB).
+He also assists with litigation in federal court and before the Trademark Trial and Appeal Board (TTAB), and with arbitrations for domain name disputes.

 Mr. Donahue's clients range from large industrial companies to small start-ups and service companies.
 He has extensive experience serving foreign clients from countries including Japan, France, Germany, Italy and Canada.
 Mr. Donahue takes pride in providing accurate and cost-effective advice.
 His goal is to ensure that every client is able to protect its trademarks in the United States and around the world.